2018 - Volume #42, Issue #3, Page #06

 Unlike others he had worked on, this one would be built alongside the windmill and be supported by a wooden structure.

-“Ralph wanted an overbuilt, massive and heavy-duty look,” says Behrends.
+“Ralph wanted an overbuilt, massive, and heavy-duty look,” says Behrends.

 Massive is what he got.
 Behrends engineered the water tower around Gerbie’s concept.
 It used 27 yards of concrete for a base.
 Vertical posts were 8 by 8-in. by 12-ft. with 8 by 12-in. primary beams, some as long as 14 ft.
 Joists were 6 by 12-in. and as long as 14 ft. to the tank deck.

 “We used green white oak timbers, which made working with them a challenge,” says Behrends.
-“We cut the verticals to give them a 7 1/2-degree lean, but we could only get about 3 cuts with a chainsaw before the chain got dull and started to veer off.
+“We cut the verticals to give them a 7 1/2-degree lean, but we could only get about three cuts with a chainsaw before the chain got dull and started to veer off.
 We used a lot of 40 grit sandpaper.”

 The tank staves and bottom were made from Western red cedar Gerbie had shipped in from British Columbia.
 It was stored in a barn on the property to acclimate to the local climate.
-Once it was assembled, Behrends also added decking and a railing around the tank.
+Once assembled, Behrends also added decking and a railing around the tank.

 “Once Paul put it all together, the windmill fills the tank.
 If we don’t shut it down, overflow runs down a copper pipe and into a canal that connects several ponds on the farm,” says Gerbie.
 “When we want to irrigate, we open a valve on a second pipe.”

 Contact: FARM SHOW Followup, Paul’s Windmill & Crane Service, 3413 County Road 625 E., Foosland, Ill.
-61845 (ph 217 897-6699 or 217 369-4406; millfixr1@aol.com; www.paulswindmillservice.com).
+61845 (ph 217-897-6699 or 217-369-4406; millfixr1@aol.com; www.paulswindmillservice.com).

 Click here to download page story appeared in.